-"With this decision of the Bundes-Zielsteuerungskommission, the coverage of costs by the Federal Health Agency for the implementation of a drug therapy for children with spinal muscular atrophy (SMA) newly approved by the EMA under clearly defined indications and conditions and at precisely defined treatment centers with appropriate expertise in Austria is assured.
-This means that this cost-intensive therapy is available to all insured patients in Austria at all agreed service centers, regardless of their place of residence.
-A major concern of the financiers was also to link the financing of this new therapy with a verifiable sustainable treatment success and to monitor this treatment success scientifically over several years.
-This new form of supra-regional financing is a pioneering pilot project, which - if it proves successful - will certainly be followed by other promising models."
-Source: BMSGPK Section VII, Mag, Gerhard Embacher
+With the decision by the Bundes-Zielsteuerungskommission it was ensured that the Federal Health Care Agency would meet the costs for the implementation of a newly EMA-approved drug therapy for children with spinal muscular atrophy (SMA) under clearly defined indications and conditions and at precisely specified service centers with appropriate expertise in Austria.
+This means that this costintensive therapy is available to all insured patients, regardless of their place of residence, at all agreed service locations in Austria.
+A major concern of the financiers was also to link the financing of this novel therapy with a verifiable sustainable treatment success and to monitor this treatment success scientifically over several years.
+As of the end of 2021, it was agreed by the Bundes-Zielsteuerungskommission that the Federal Health Agency would provide nationwide funding, again under very clearly defined conditions, for another cost-intensive drug therapy (voretigene neparvovec LuxturnaTM), which has been approved in the EU for the treatment of retinal dystrophies in individuals with biallelic mutations in the RPE65 gene.
+These pioneering pilot projects - if they prove successful - will certainly be followed by other promising models.

+Source: BMSGPK Section VII/B, Mag.
+Gerhard Embacher